 IT resources are provided to support the University’s mission of education, research and service.
 To ensure these shared and finite resources are used effectively, to further the University’s mission, each user has the responsibility to:

 Use the resources appropriately and efficiently.

-Respect freedom of thought, inquiry and expression
+Respect freedom of thought, inquiry, and expression.

 Respect the privacy of others.

 Protect the stability and security of the resources.